mlflow/mlflow/docs/source/python_api/mlflow.data.rst

 runs with MLflow Tracking, as well as retrieve dataset information from runs.
 It provides the following important interfaces:

-* :py:class:`Dataset <mlflow.data.Dataset>`: Represents a dataset used in model training or evaluation, including features, targets, and metadata such as the dataset's name, digest (hash) schema, profile, and source.
-You can log this metadata to a run in MLflow Tracking using the :py:func:`mlflow.log_input()` API. ``mlflow.data`` provides APIs for constructing :py:class:`Datasets <mlflow.data.Dataset>` from a variety of Python data objects, including Pandas DataFrames (:py:func:`mlflow.data.from_pandas()`), NumPy arrays (:py:func:`mlflow.data.from_numpy()`), Spark DataFrames (:py:func:`mlflow.data.from_spark()` / :py:func:`mlflow.data.load_delta()`), and more.
+* :py:class:`Dataset <mlflow.data.dataset.Dataset>`: Represents a dataset used in model training or evaluation, including features, targets, and metadata such as the dataset's name, digest (hash) schema, profile, and source.
+You can log this metadata to a run in MLflow Tracking using the :py:func:`mlflow.log_input()` API. ``mlflow.data`` provides APIs for constructing :py:class:`Datasets <mlflow.data.dataset.Dataset>` from a variety of Python data objects, including Pandas DataFrames (:py:func:`mlflow.data.from_pandas()`), NumPy arrays (:py:func:`mlflow.data.from_numpy()`), Spark DataFrames (:py:func:`mlflow.data.from_spark()` / :py:func:`mlflow.data.load_delta()`), and more.

-* :py:func:`DatasetSource <mlflow.data.DatasetSource>`: Represents the source of a
+* :py:func:`DatasetSource <mlflow.data.dataset_source.DatasetSource>`: Represents the source of a
   dataset.
 For example, this may be a directory of files stored in S3, a Delta Table, or a web URL.
-  Each :py:class:`Dataset <mlflow.data.Dataset>` references the source from which it was derived.
-A :py:class:`Dataset <mlflow.data.Dataset>`'s features and targets may differ from the source if transformations and filtering were applied.
-You can get the :py:func:`DatasetSource <mlflow.data.DatasetSource>` of a dataset logged to a run in MLflow Tracking using the :py:func:`mlflow.data.get_source()` API.
+  Each :py:class:`Dataset <mlflow.data.dataset.Dataset>` references the source from which it was derived.
+A :py:class:`Dataset <mlflow.data.dataset.Dataset>`'s features and targets may differ from the source if transformations and filtering were applied.
+You can get the :py:func:`DatasetSource <mlflow.data.dataset_source.DatasetSource>` of a dataset logged to a run in MLflow Tracking using the :py:func:`mlflow.data.get_source()` API.

 The following example demonstrates how to use ``mlflow.data`` to log a training dataset to a run,